superduper-io/superduper/docs/content/api/components/component.md

 | uuid | UUID of the leaf. |
 | artifacts | A dictionary of artifacts paths and `DataType` objects |

-Base class for all components in superduper.
+Base class for all components in `superduper`.

-Class to represent superduper serializable entities that can be saved into a database.
+Class to represent `superduper` serializable entities that can be saved into a database.